DiSoJi/Simple_perceptron_model/README.md

 ## FAQ:

 ¿Could this neuron be used to build a multi-layered multi-neuron model?
 R/ Yes, just need to initialize the neurons, write the "synapsys" code and the network level back propagation.
-Also the training process must be extracted from the neuron model code to be written into the main file.